f5devcentral/f5-agility-labs-nginx/docs/class10/module6/module6.rst

-Module 6 - Dev Team - Comsume API v2.0
+Module 6 - Dev Team - Consume API v2.0
 ######################################

 Now, it is time to test the new API published by API Team.
 To so so, the Developer needs to ask for a new API Key for this new version.
 API Keys are tied to the API version.